-In a strange twist (both in and out of the story), Kaguya Ootsutsuki, the Evil Matriarch of the Naruto universe has joined the series' ever growing scrappydom right after her reincarnation.
-Though her character isn't in any way fleshed out for people to love or hate her based on it, she's already despised for being even more overpowered than Madara (such that Naruto and Sasuke claim her chakra is far greater than that of the Ten Tails), shifting the storyline unnecessarily to a new villain arc and making the already horrendously convoluted plot even more so.
-Add to the list, her resealing about only 30 chapters after her first mention, meaning she never gets any characterization beyond her lust for power and contributes essentially nothing to the story aside from extending its length and killing off Obito, meaning some will hate her due to her sheer pointlessness.
+Kaguya Ootsutsuki.
+Immediately after she makes her debut she's already despised for hijacking the plot completely out of nowhere, shifting the storyline unnecessarily to a new villain arc and making the already horrendously convoluted plot even more so.
+Add to the list, her resealing about only 30 chapters after her first mention, meaning she never gets any characterization beyond her lust for power and contributes essentially nothing to the story aside from extending its length and killing off Madara and Obito, meaning some will hate her due to her sheer pointlessness.

 Since Pop wasn't given much of a role in the first place and was mostly a Bratty Half-PintAnnoying Younger Sibling for almost two seasons, she tends to be disliked by the fanbase.
 Most of her detractors claim that her presence in the story was unnecessary, and her personality pre-Character Development didn't help either.

-Hana is also considered one of the least favorites of the fan community due to her qualities of being the Canon Sue (read: unrealistically perfect), a Dojikko (read: causes trouble), and somewhat of a Bratty Half-Pint when she gets upset (read: causes more trouble).
+Hana is also considered one of the least favorites of the fan community due to her qualities of being a "cute" Clumsy Girl (read: causes trouble), and somewhat of a Bratty Half-Pint when she gets upset (read: causes more trouble).